 - 12×24 Cricut mat

-The tree itself is cut in two halves.
+The tree itself is cut into two halves.
 You will need to sew these two together.
 I slightly overlapped them and did a zig-zag stitch all the way down the center with my sewing machine.

 Then you can add the iron-on to both the ornaments and the presents.
+For each one, you will want to preheat your felt for a few seconds before applying.

 Position your heat transfer vinyl on your pieces.
 I am pressing two ornaments and a present all at the same time.